-The regional cuisine of Mexico’s Yucatán Peninsula – commonly known as Yucatecan cuisine – is a diverse and delicious blend of an array of influences.
-The traditional flavors and recipes here borrow from ancient Mayan approaches, European techniques, Latin American ingredients and much more.
-For the adventurous and open-minded eater staying at the all-inclusive Barceló Maya Grand Resort, don’t miss the chance to enjoy these amazing flavors.
+The regional cuisine of Mexico's Yucatán Peninsula – commonly known as Yucatecan cuisine – is a diverse and delicious blend of an array of influences.
+The traditional flavors and recipes of Yucatán Cuisine borrow from ancient Mayan approaches, European techniques, Latin American ingredients and much more.
+For the adventurous and open-minded eater staying at the 24-hour all inclusive Barceló Maya Grand Resort (home to six resorts including the brand-new Barceló Maya Riviera, an all-suite, adults-only paradise), don’t miss the chance to enjoy these amazing flavors.
 Here are just a few dishes to try.

 Barbecue – Yucatán style!
 A traditional Mexican slow-roasted pork dish, Cochinita Pibil is a Yucatán Peninsula staple.
 Those expecting spiciness should look elsewhere – Cochinita Pibil has a uniquely sweet taste, thanks to the oranges, achiote, charred garlic and spices used in the marinating process, as well as the aromatic banana leaves in which the meat is roasted.
 The tender, flavorful pork that results from this age-old process is out of this world.

 Tamales and Mexico go way back.
 There are indications that the dish was being made by indigenous peoples as far back as 8,000 BC.
-This classic, hearty recipe remains a way of life on the Yucatán.
+This classic, hearty recipe remains a major part of Yucatán cuisine.
 There are dozens of varieties to try on the peninsula, but if you have to narrow it down, go for tamales colados.
 These tamales are so smooth they have been likened to pudding – a delicately delicious cuisine experience to be sure.

 The fresh bounty of the sea is an essential part of the Yucatán diet – and it doesn’t get much fresher than ceviche.
 This appetizer is made up of freshly caught raw seafood (usually prawns, white fish or a combination), marinated in citrus juice to cure – or “cook” – it and then served with a number of accompaniments: red chiles, sliced tomatoes, coriander, ají or chili peppers.
 A very necessary Yucatán experience.